DevEarley/NXNGwSJSaWO/README.md

 ## What does the workspace look like?
 ```
-+apps // MFE Shell applications.
+apps\  MFE Shell applications.
 Each app is hosted individually.
 A shell app contains routing that points to these remote applications.
 At this level, the apps should contain very little logic.
 Just the things necessary for routing and very basic layouts.
-+libs // The "guts" of the apps.
+libs\ The "guts" of the apps.
 Most of the logic and UI binding will live here.
-+tools // These are build steps, generators  amd schematics.
+tools\ These are build steps, generators  amd schematics.
 Things to help standardize the dev environment.
-+static // Stateless Javascript files that are loaded at runtime.
+static\ Stateless Javascript files that are loaded at runtime.
 Not related to Angular.
 ```

 # Requirements